goradd/gofile/README.md

 With most of the following commands, -v will output status information while gofile is running.

+-x specifies what to exclude when expanding a path that uses * or ? expansions.
+Note that the * pattern does not match the path separator, so it only expands one level deep.
+The exclude pattern can include wild cards like * and ?, but it will only compare against the last item in a path.
+For example, if you have the following directories in the /tmp directory:

+- test1
+- test2

+Then specifying `-x test2 /tmp/*` will result in only /tmp/test1 being used.

+-o will force

 ### Help
 ```shell
 gofile -h